Mic92/nix-build-uncached/README.md

 ## USAGE

-`nix-build-uncached` is available in nixpkgs-unstable.
+`nix-build-uncached` is available in nixpkgs.

+For nix versions bigger than 2.3.x you need to enable at least `experimental-features = nix-command` in your `/etc/nix/nix.conf` or `$HOME/.config/nix/nix.conf` or pass `-build-flags "--experimental-features nix-command"` to `nix-build-uncached`.

 In the following example ci.nix contains all expressions that should be built.
 Since only `hello-nur` is not yet in